NoaFilosof08/GigMe/README.md

 ## Timeframe and Technologies

-8 days to complete, groupd of 4
+8 days to complete, groups of 4

 Technologies:
 - ReactJS